Yu-Group/veridical-flow/docs/internals.md

 # How VeridicalFlow works

-VeridicalFlow provides two main abstractions: `vflow.vset.Vset`, `vflow.vfunc.Vfunc`, `vflow.subkey.Subkey`. `Vfunc`s run arbitrary computations
+VeridicalFlow provides three main abstractions: `vflow.vset.Vset`, `vflow.vfunc.Vfunc`, and `vflow.subkey.Subkey`. `Vfunc`s run arbitrary computations
 on inputs. `Vset`s collect related `Vfunc`s and determine which `Vfunc`s to apply to which inputs and how to do so. `Subkey`s help associate outputs with the `Vfunc` that produced them and the `Vset` in which the `Vfunc` was